Rivard Report File Photo

 "You know the story of the Geronimo tree, right?"

 Me, neither.
-Most of us know the gargantuan Bald Cypress tree that stands south of the Commerce St. bridge near St. Mary’s on the San Antonio River as the Ben Milam Cypress.
-Anyone who’s ridden the Yanaguana Riverboat cruise has heard a variation on the tale from their guide: Ben Milam, an Alamo fighter, took a Mexican sniper’s bullet in the head as the sniper laid wait in this tree.
+Most of us know the gargantuan Bald Cypress tree that stands south of the Commerce Street bridge near St. Mary's on the San Antonio River as the Ben Milam Cypress.
+Anyone who's taken a river boat cruise has heard a variation on the tale from their guide: Ben Milam, an Alamo fighter, took a Mexican sniper's bullet in the head as the sniper laid wait in this tree.

 Geronimo, an Apache warrior with a reputation for cruelty and creativity, seemed to have nine lives.
 He eluded capture for decades in the pioneer days, until 1886 when he was finally captured and sent to Ft.
 Sill, in Lawton, Oklahoma.
 He lived there until his death at age 90, in 1909.

-Ben Milam, on the other hand, died on December 7, 1835.
-After rallying 300 volunteers with his famous plea: “Who will go with old Ben Milam into Bexar?”
-Milam was soon shot dead in the head by a Mexican sniper.
+Ben Milam, on the other hand, died on Dec.
+7, 1835.
+Soon after rallying 300 volunteers with his famous plea: "Who will go with old Ben Milam into Bexar?"
+Milam was shot dead in the head by a Mexican sniper.
 Legend has Milam either taking a drink of water from the river or relieving himself on the Bald Cypress.
 Only the Ben Milam Cypress knows for sure, having witnessed, even facilitated, the historic event.

 Bald Cypress typically thrive along waterways and can live to be thousands of years old.
-This fine specimen must be at least 200 years old and sports twin trunks–the result, speculates Juan Garcia, of flood damage. ”We think it might have been one tree in the past with a single trunk,” he said. ”Maybe it broke from a flood, then grew back as two sprouted trees that eventually grew together.”
+This fine specimen must be at least 200 years old and sports twin trunks – the result, Guerra speculates of flood damage.
+"We think it might have been one tree in the past with a single trunk," he said.
+"Maybe it broke from a flood, then grew back as two sprouted trees that eventually grew together."

 When their roots are submerged in water, Bald Cypress shoot up knobby, above-ground "knees," a signature of the species.
 Knees are a reaction to the root function of taking in oxygen and giving off carbon dioxide.
 They can't do that if they're under water, thus they push up "knees" above ground, accomplishing the gas exchange with the adaptation.

-Bald Cypress is a fantastic, native landscape tree and can climb 75-100 feet.
-They grow fast as youngsters, then slow down in maturity (just like many of us).
+Bald Cypress are fantastic, native landscape trees and can climb 75-100 feet.
+They grow fast as youngsters, then slow down in maturity.
 Their fragrant seeds reflect a cone-like structure and drop in late summer, providing wildlife fodder for birds and small mammals.
-Their feathery leaves turn rust orange with the advent of Fall.
-Woodworkers value the wood of Bald Cypress for its strength and resistance to moisture, tapping its durability for use in docks, ships, salad bowls and situations that require toughness in moist conditions.
+Their feathery leaves turn rust orange with the advent of all.
+Woodworkers value the wood of Bald Cypress for its strength and resistance to moisture, tapping its durability for use in docks, ships, salad bowls, and situations that require toughness in moist conditions.